danielrealesp/danielrealesp/about.markdown

 permalink: /about/
 ---

 My name is Daniel Reales, I am a **senior year Computer Science and Economics student** at Universidad de Los Andes in Bogotá, Colombia.
 I am passionate about NLP and functional programming.
-I have previously worked as a **Research Assistant** on a project to improve translation of educational material in order to enhance availability and as a **Junior Software Engineer** at [Quantil](https://quantil.co/) - a data science consultancy company.
+I have previously worked as a **Research Assistant** at Universidad de los Andes working on NLP applications to education and previously as a **Junior Software Engineer** at [Quantil](https://quantil.co/) - a data science consultancy company.

 You can find me on Github [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/danielrealesp)